 Range Rover PHEV reliability & safety

 It’s the same story with safety.
-Although this exact model hasn’t been tested by Euro NCAP, the last Range Rover – along with the Velar and most recent Discovery – scored a maximum five-star rating in the tests.
+Although this exact model hasn’t been crash-tested by Euro NCAP, the last Range Rover – along with the Velar and most recent Discovery – scored the top five-star rating in the tests.
 So, we have no doubt that this model will also be just as safe.

 Range Rover PHEV reliability & problems

-Land Rover is company that has never been renowned for good reliability – the company finished in 24th position out of 27 manufacturers the 2017 Driver Power survey, for example.
+Land Rover is company that has never been renowned for good reliability – the company finished in 24th position out of 27 manufacturers the 2017 Driver Power survey conducted by our sister title Auto Express, for example.
 So, you might expect us to be worried about a car that has as much new technology on it as the Range Rover PHEV, but we’re not.

 That’s because the company’s cars seem to have gone through a remarkable improvement in the recent past.
 In the 2018 Driver Power survey, Land Rover finished in seventh position overall, so the omens are good that this model will be a hit with its owners.

-It certainly has plenty of safety-related equipment, including cruise control with a speed limiter, autonomous emergency braking (AEB) and lane-departure warning, as well as Cornering Brake Control, Roll Stability Control and Emergency Brake Assist.
+It certainly has plenty of safety-related equipment, including cruise control with a speed limiter, autonomous emergency braking (AEB) and lane-departure warning, as well as cornering brake control, roll stability control and emergency braking assistance.

 Beyond that, you can add the Drive Pack, which includes traffic-sign recognition, blind-spot monitoring and driver drowsiness detection.
-Then, there‘s the Drive Pro Pack, which also adds lane-keeping assistance, blind-spot assistance, adaptive cruise control and high-speed emergency braking.
+Then there‘s the Drive Pro Pack, which adds lane-keeping assistance, blind-spot monitoring, adaptive cruise control and high-speed emergency braking.